troyastorino/troyastorino/resources/purpose.md

 Computers have revolutionized the world.
 We've been able to eliminate repetitive and mundane information processing tasks by writing programs to do them for us.
 At first the tools needed to automate these tasks were expensive and available to very few.
-The personal computer revolution drove down costs and made the prospect of automization available to nearly everyone.
-The internet has provided an incredible distribution channel for services that take advantage of automated task.
-This reach that the internet offers has prompted the creation incredible tooling, tooling that enables millions of people to write programs that improve their, and other people's, lives.
+The personal computing revolution drove down costs and made the prospect of automization available to nearly everyone.
+The internet has provided an incredible distribution channel for services that take advantage of automated tasks.
+The reach that the internet offers has prompted the creation of incredible tooling, tooling that enables millions of people to write programs that improve their, and other people's, lives.

-Automation of physical tasks does not have that same accessibility.
-Robotics is a domain that requires low-level expert knowledge, and thus has a high barrier to entry.
-Because of this, we have yet to see the massive proliferation of robots that science fiction has predicted time and time again.
-I want to make robotic application development as easy as internet application development.

-Additionally, many critical services, where information processing is a primary task, have not yet been transformed by computing.
-Formal education is one field where this is true.
-The proliferation of informal learning opportunities over the internet has conclusively demonstrated the power of technology to improve education.
+Many critical services have yet to be transformed by computing.
+Formal education is one area where this is true.
+The proliferation of informal learning opportunities over the internet has hinted at the power of technology to improve education.
 Many people have been pursuing innovative and promising approaches to bring technology-enabled techniques to formal education, and I'm hopeful that some of these approaches with take root.
 Healthcare is another industry that has